-Unless you are using per diems for meals and expenses, receipts are required for any travel and business expense reimbursements (even if purchases were made using the Corporate Card).
-To decrease the administrative burden, receipts are not required for transactions when the Tufts MasterCard is used and is less than $50 except for the following circumstances:
+Unless a traveler is using per diem for meals and incidental expenses, receipts are required for travel and business expenses.
+To decrease the administrative burden, receipts are not required for transactions when the Tufts Corporate MasterCard is used AND if the expense is less than $50.
+However, please be mindful that:

-In the event that a traveler has lost a receipt, a missing receipt affidavit signed by the traveler and school finance director/Executive Associate Dean (EAD)/VP will be allowed.
+In the event that a traveler has lost a receipt, a missing receipt affidavit signed by the traveler and school/division senior leader (Director of Administration, EAD, VP) will be allowed.
 This should be in rare cases.
-If you need assistance getting a missing receipt from a hotel or rental car company, TSS can help.
-Hotel receipts are required by the IRS.
+If you need assistance obtaining a missing receipt from a hotel or rental car company, TSS can help.

 Please note: The IRS does not accept credit card transactions as definitive proof of the travel expense.
 Scanned/imaged copies of original receipts must be obtained and filed with your expense report.
 Once the scanned image(s) is viewed and appears legible, paper receipts can be discarded unless the travel affects a grant.
 Paper receipts must be kept for grants five years after the end date of the grant being charged.